gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For several years (since Gradle 1.0-milestone-3), there have been two ways that you can define an Ivy repository for Gradle to use.
 The first, and preferred, way is to use Gradle's native `repositories.ivy { }` DSL.
 The second way was to register an Ivy `DependencyResolver` implementation using the `repositories.add()` method.
+There have been a lot of improvements to dependency resolution in Gradle over the years, but this native support for Ivy classes makes it difficult to continue this evolution.

-Support for using Ivy `DependencyResolver` instances will be discontinued in Gradle 2.0.
-Please note that Gradle will continue to support Ivy repositories through its native DSL.
+Because of this, support for using Ivy `DependencyResolver` instances will be discontinued in Gradle 2.0.
+*Please note that Gradle will continue to support Ivy repositories through its native DSL.*

 The following methods have been deprecated and will be removed in Gradle 2.0: